RossiFire/next-seo-starter/README.md

 ```

 ## Resources
+- Since it's gaining popularity lately, i suggest you to have a look at this collection of re-usable components [**shadcn/ui**](https://ui.shadcn.com/)
 - Official Next documentation about metadata and more [**here**](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/manifest)
 - "Generate Dynamic Open Graph and Twitter Images in Next.js" article [**here**](https://cruip.com/generate-dynamic-open-graph-and-twitter-images-in-next-js/)
 - To check your Opengraph and Twitter images i recommend you [**this website**](https://www.opengraph.xyz/)